qwery1237/Quiz-App---React/README.md

 ### Coding Quiz App

-Code Crack is a coding quiz app designed to improve my skills in React and API integration.
-Using Axios to fetch quiz challenges from an API, the app allows users to solve coding quizzes, review detailed explanations for each question, and track their score.
-This project helped me practice data fetching, state management, and creating a seamless user experience.
+Code Crack is a coding quiz app that allows users to solve coding quizzes, review detailed explanations for each question, and track their score.

 ## Motivation